I’ve tried to compile a useful multipurpose (airport focused) check-in packing list.

 Formal mens (suit, jacket, dress shirt, ties)

-For me a pair of trousers and a shirt were enough.
+For me one pair of trousers and a shirt were enough.

 Warm clothes/Rainwear (coat, sweater, …)

-I took a light-weight waterproof windbreaker and a light sleeveless pullover, and my wife took a warm undershirt and a soft-shell winter jacket.
+I take a light-weight waterproof windbreaker and a light sleeveless pullover, and my wife normally took a warm undershirt and a soft-shell winter jacket.
 My wife did not like cold weather so she often added an additional lightweight sweater.

 Hat/gloves/scarves